hive-engine/nitrous/src/app/help/en/welcome.md

 </div>

 Natural Medicine is a second layer to the **HIVE** blockchain, so, you'll need HIVE keys to sign in.
-For a free account, use our [referral link]() which takes you to [HIVE ONBOARDING](). ***You must keep your keys secure as they allow you to access any earned funds, post and perform any other transactions on the blockchain.***
+For a free account, use our [referral link](https://hiveonboard.com?ref=naturalmedicine) which takes you to [HIVE ONBOARDING](https://hiveonboard.com/).
+It's completely safe and designed to make it easy for new users to get quick access to all our social media blockchain has to offer!

+***You must keep your keys secure as they allow you to access any earned funds, post and perform any other transactions on the blockchain.***

 Natural Medicine is merely one way to interact with the HIVE blockchain.
 There are other 'front ends' and 'dapps' or decentralised apps such as [LeoFinance](https://leofinance.io/) or [Creative Coin](https://www.creativecoin.xyz/created) for musicians and artists.
 There's something on the HIVE blockchain for everyone!